Use Microsoft Entra groups to manage role assignments

 The following scenarios aren't supported:

-- Assign Azure AD roles (built-in or custom) to on-premises groups.
+- Assign Microsoft Entra roles (built-in or custom) to on-premises groups.

 The following are known issues with role-assignable groups:

-- Azure AD P2 licensed customers only: Even after deleting the group, it is still shown an eligible member of the role in PIM UI.
-Functionally there's no problem; it's just a cache issue in the Azure portal.
+- Microsoft Entra ID P2 licensed customers only: Even after deleting the group, it is still shown an eligible member of the role in PIM UI.
+Functionally there's no problem; it's just a cache issue in the Microsoft Entra admin center.

 - Use the new Exchange admin center for role assignments via group membership.
 The old Exchange admin center doesn't support this feature.
 If accessing the old Exchange admin center is required, assign the eligible role directly to the user (not via role-assignable groups).
 Exchange PowerShell cmdlets work as expected.